resourge/react-search-params/README.md

 # React-search-params

-`react-search-params` is a simple hook to control current url search.
-Also provides so methods that extend URLSearchParams.
+`react-search-params` is a simple hook to control current url.
+Also provides some methods that extend URLSearchParams.

 ## Features

-- Add's locationChange event.
+- Add's urlChange event.
 - Has no dependencies.
 - It uses javascript URLSearchParams to parse search.
 - Decodes search params into primitive values. (ex: "?productId=10&productName=Apple" will become { product: 10, productName: "Apple" }).